cryjng000/hyprland-stuff/README.md

 # dotfiles

-A Hyprland desktop built on Zorin OS 18.1 (Ubuntu 24.04 base), on a Ryzen 5 5600G with Vega integrated graphics.
-Everything that has a colour is generated from the current wallpaper by [matugen](https://github.com/InioX/matugen), so the whole shell re-skins from one command.
+A Hyprland desktop built on Zorin OS 18.1 (Ubuntu 24.04 base), Everything that has a colour is generated from the current wallpaper by [matugen](https://github.com/InioX/matugen), so the whole shell re-skins from one command.